Chavviram Singh Yadav: Family after encounter

-After Encounter of dacoit Chavviram in 1982, his wife Dhan Devi got her children educated in her maternal home village, Nagla District Kannauj they have three sons – Shyam Singh Yadav, Sarvesh Kumar Yadav and Ajay Pal Singh Yadav.
-Two elder sons are farmers, younger son Ajay Pal Singh Yadav is Sub-Inspector in Uttar Pradesh Police.
+After the elimination of dacoit Chavviram in 1982, his wife Dhan Devi took her children to be educated in her maternal home village, Nagla District Kannauj.
+They had three sons – Shyam Singh Yadav, Sarvesh Kumar Yadav and Ajay Pal Singh Yadav.
+The two elder sons became farmers, and ironically, the youngest son Ajay Pal Singh Yadav became Sub-Inspector in Uttar Pradesh Police.